Enter your ZIP to find local pros.

 Is Hardwood Flooring Worth the Cost?

-Hardwood flooring offers strong long-term value, but it is not the right fit for every home.
-Here are the main benefits and drawbacks to weigh before you decide.
+Hardwood offers strong long-term value, but it isn’t the right fit for every home or every room.
+Here are the main benefits and drawbacks to consider before committing.

 Advantages

-• Easy to clean: Hardwood does not hold onto dust, dander, or allergens like carpet does.
-Regular sweeping and an occasional damp mop with a wood-safe cleaner are all you need for routine maintenance.
+• Easy to clean: Hardwood doesn’t trap dust, dander, or allergens the way carpet does.
+Regular sweeping and an occasional damp mop with a wood-safe cleaner are all that routine maintenance requires.

-• Long-lasting: With the right care, hardwood floors can last for generations.
-Many homes on state historic registers still have their original floors.
-Because hardwood can be sanded and refinished many times, it lasts much longer than most other flooring materials.
+• Long-lasting: With proper care, hardwood floors can last for generations.
+Because the surface can be sanded and refinished many times, it far outlasts most competing materials.

-• Hypoallergenic: Unlike carpet, hardwood does not harbor dust mites, pet dander, or mold spores, making it a better choice for households with allergy sufferers.
+• Hypoallergenic: Unlike carpet, hardwood doesn’t harbor dust mites, pet dander, or mold spores — a meaningful advantage for households with allergy sufferers.

-• Strong resale value: Hardwood consistently ranks among the home improvements buyers value most, and its documented return on investment (ROI) at resale is one of the highest of any flooring category.
+• Strong resale value: Hardwood consistently ranks among the home improvements buyers value most, with one of the highest documented ROIs of any flooring category.

-• Design flexibility: Hardwood works in traditional and contemporary interiors, and its neutral foundation means area rugs, furniture, and paint colors can be updated over time without changing the floor.
+• Design flexibility: Hardwood works in both traditional and contemporary interiors.
+Its neutral foundation accommodates changing rugs, furniture, and paint colors without requiring a floor replacement.

 Disadvantages

-• Higher upfront cost: Hardwood is more expensive than carpet, laminate, or luxury vinyl plank in most cases, especially if you choose premium or exotic types.
+• Higher upfront cost: Hardwood costs more than carpet, laminate, or luxury vinyl plank in most cases, particularly for premium or exotic species.

-• Scratches and dents: Even the hardest wood species can get scratched by pets, furniture legs, or heavy foot traffic.
-Using felt pads under furniture and cleaning regularly can help, but hardwood floors in busy homes will show some wear over time.
+• Scratches and dents: Even high-Janka species will show wear over time from pets, furniture legs, and heavy foot traffic.
+Felt pads under furniture and routine cleaning reduce — but don’t eliminate — surface damage in busy homes.

 Dining room with hardwood floors